bemyneighbor19/campaign2notes/src/site/notes/Player Wiki/Events/07 What Lies Ahead.md

 Here we met with Joval, who we provided a abridged version of the map he requested.
 We received 450 gold for our hard work, and we seemed to have gained an ally.

 Nico went and caught up with Jungle Princess and Vazhul, where they talked about the next dino race and a place for Sunny to stay temporarily.
 Vazhul entered Nico into the race and with a 100 gold fee, was happy to look after Sunny.
+Additionally, Nico got a second sponsor from none other than Hunkin' Handpies, who hope to make there little shop an international franchise.

 Ronnie was able to broker a deal for the large chunk of raw gold, netting us 27750 gold total.
 We spent 7750 of it betting on our boy to win the race.
 After a race MUCH closer than the last, Nico narrowly succeeded, netting us an extra 7750 gold, brining our total wealth to 35500 gold, which we split 4 ways.